Vietnam.vn - Nền tảng quảng bá Việt Nam

 Space debris is becoming an increasingly pressing problem for satellite operators.
 It is estimated that there are nearly 700,000 uncontrolled pieces of debris larger than 0.4 inches (1 cm) in Earth orbit.

-The FCC approved a decommissioning plan in 2012 that would ensure the satellite would be decommissioned at an altitude of about 300km above its operational range – essentially putting the defunct satellite into a ‘graveyard’ orbit where it would not pose a risk to other active satellites.
+The FCC approved a decommissioning plan in 2012 that would ensure the satellite would be decommissioned at an altitude of about 300 km above its operating range – essentially putting the defunct satellite into a 'graveyard' orbit where it would not pose a risk to other active satellites.

-However, according to the FCC, Dish did not leave enough fuel on the satellite to make that maneuver.
-And EchoStar-7 was instead left in an orbit just above its operating area by about 75 miles.
+But Dish didn’t leave enough fuel on the satellite to make that maneuver, according to the FCC, and EchoStar-7 was instead left in an orbit just above its operating area, about 75 miles (122 kilometers).

-Geostationary orbit lies above low Earth orbit, the region of space where the ISS and the thousands of small satellites that make up SpaceX’s Starlink network are based.
-It’s also home to large, expensive communications satellites, such as those operated by Dish, Intelsat, SES and Viasat.
+Geostationary orbit is located above low Earth orbit, the region of space where the ISS and the thousands of small satellites that comprise SpaceX's Starlink network are based.
+It's also home to large, expensive communications satellites, such as those operated by Dish, Intelsat, SES and Viasat.

 Mai Anh (according to CNN)